Superheroes Are Everywhere

-Superheroes Are Everywhere is a children's book written by Vice President of the United States and former Senator Kamala Harris and illustrated by Mechal Renee Roe.
+Superheroes Are Everywhere is a children's book written by Kamala Harris and illustrated by Mechal Renee Roe.
 It was published on January 8, 2019.

 Contents

 The book teaches that superheroes can be found everywhere in real life, from family members, to friends, to teachers at school and college, based upon the author's life.

 Reception

 Booklist said that the book "offers a solid message: a superhero could be anyone, including you [the reader]."
 Likewise, Common Sense Media called it an "encouraging, uplifting book [that] inspires kids to recognize the superheroes all around them and promise to be, like them, brave, kind, helpful, and more."